ambernettech/chefdk-fundamentals/scene_08.md

 Also it is important to note that the file content may have some important formatting that can be easily overlooked when working with the content in a recipe file.

 Besides that, if the size of the string value of the content field grows it will consume the recipe.
-Making it difficult to understand what is policy and what is data.
+Making it difficult to understand what is desired state and what is data.

 -
 9